 It is the intent of this chapter to foster the growth of major institutions, major residential, commercial or mixed-use development, and other large-scale development, while identifying and mitigating the impacts of such growth on surrounding properties and public infrastructure.
 The city recognizes the valuable housing options, services and/or employment opportunities that these developments bring to Oregon City residents.
 The master plan process is intended to facilitate an efficient and flexible review process for major developments, support innovative and creative land development, and to provide them with the long-term assurance they need over the long term so that they can to plan for and execute their-developments in a phased manner.
-To facilitate this, the master plan process is structured to allow an applicant to address the larger development issues, such as adequacy of infrastructure and transportation capacity, and reserve capacity of the infrastructure and transportation system before expenditure of final design costs.
+To facilitate this, the master plan process is structure and transportation capacity, and reserve capacity of the infrastructure and transportation system before expenditure of final design costs.
 The master plan process is further intended to promote efficiency in land development, maintenance, street systems and utility networks while providing site layouts that integrate usable and attractive open spaces, site circulation, and the general wellbeing of site users.